Planning individual support

 Where intimate or personal care is required, further plans and checks will be needed.
 When you create a plan to provide intimate or personal care you can follow the same individual support plan to begin with.
 Make sure you're familiar with the guidance in the Intimate and Personal Care Policy.

 It may be helpful to explain to them that this role doesn’t mean they're expected to support the running of the section, and they'll be there solely to support their child.
-You should give them a copy of the Yellow Card and check they've read and understood it to support keeping all children and young people safe in Scouts, as well as encourage them to complete safeguarding training.
+You should give them a copy of the Yellow Card and check they've read and understood it to support keeping all children and young people safe in Scouts, as well as encourage them to complete safeguarding learning.

-Volunteers acting in the role of nominated person for providing intimate or personal care will need to provide evidence of their professional qualifications and training to support their role.
+Volunteers acting in the role of nominated person for providing intimate or personal care will need to provide evidence of their professional qualifications and learning to support their role.
 This will need to be verified by the County Lead Volunteer or their nominated representative before intimate or personal care can be provided.

-Individual support plan
+Individual support plan: Young person

 Complete the individual support plan alongside the young person and their parents or carers.
 Use the plan to document the young person's needs and how your team will support them at Scouts.